optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <!-- <img src="https://habrastorage.org/webt/xv/ff/yr/xvffyrmbd0n3tn-ay-xxkdhsjqc.png"  style="zoom:50%;"/> -->

-In this case, the addition of spaces not only made it easier to read individual lines due to the explicit separation of identifiers within them, but (together with alignment) made it easier to compare them by forming compact visual groups vertically.
+In this case, the addition of spaces not only made it easier to read individual lines due to the explicit separation of identifiers within them, but (together with alignment) made it easier to compare them by forming compact visual groups horizontally.
 Trying to understand what this code does, you no longer have to read each line separately.

 In the case when the total length of identifiers does not exceed the size of the recognition area, this requirement is not so critical, since the entire expression can be immediately captured with one glance: